AddyRdz/js-muscle-memory/README.md

 'engineering'.indexOf('r') > -1
 'science'.indexOf('x') === -1
 ```

 ### Task 2
-Predict what the `console.log` lines will print out.
-Test your work by writing
+- Goal: Practice predicting what the `console.log` lines will print out.
-these code snippets to `.js` files and running them.
-Put each snippet into it's own
+- Task: Test your work by writing these code snippets to `app.js` files and running them in the browser.
-`.js` file and see what the `console.log`s print out.
-Reference the `running_javascript`
-reading for how to run `.js` files.
+- Note: If you have 'NodeJS' installed on your machine, you can run the command `node app.js` and it will execute the js in that environment (instead of requiring a browser).
 ```js
 // 1
 let idx = 'abcde'.indexOf('D');